-With the availability of the E-Qual system from the Secretary of State’s Office, the City of Tolleson has joined the State’s candidate portal that allows municipal candidates to electronically gather signatures on their candidate petitions, just in time for the 2022 Election.
+With the availability of the E-Qual system from the Secretary of State’s Office, the City of Tolleson has joined the State’s candidate portal that allows municipal candidates to electronically gather signatures on their candidate petitions.
 As one of the requirements to appear on a ballot, a candidate must obtain a minimum number of qualifying signatures either on a paper petition or using the E-Qual system.
 A nomination petition is signed by qualified electors and supports the candidacy for nomination of the individual whose name is on the nomination petition.

 In addition to electronic petitions, paper petitions will still be accepted if the candidate wishes to go this route.
 For candidates who do not wish to use the E-Qual system, the existing hard copy nomination petition process can still be used as an alternate option.
 The use of the E-Qual System helps Clerks tremendously in streamlining the nomination process.
 Voter authentication and verification is already completed before petitions are submitted to the Clerk.
 This system will not allow a voter to sign an incorrect petition where they do not live in the candidate’s district.